Cordlife: Singapore

 Cordlife Singapore is the country's first private cord blood bank and the corporate headquarters of the Group.
 Situated at A’Posh Bizhub, Yishun, Cordlife Singapore's fully owned 23,000 square feet processing and storage facility has a storage capacity of up to 650,000 cord blood units.
 Since 2005, Cordlife Singapore has been accredited by AABB.
 To date, Cordlife Singapore has successfully released 14 cord blood units to its clients.
 In May 2013, Cordlife Technologies Pte Ltd (“CTPL”), a wholly owned subsidiary of the Group, launched cord lining banking service in Singapore.
-In December 2015, their facility was successfully accredited by FACT-Netcord, a gold standard for cord blood banking.
-This places them amongst only six cord blood banks in the world to achieve accreditation from both FACT-Netcord and AABB.
+In December 2015, their facility was successfully accredited by FACT-Netcord.

 Hong Kong

 Launched in 2005, Cordlife (Hong Kong) Limited (“Cordlife Hong Kong”) is a wholly owned subsidiary of the Group.
 Cordlife Hong Kong moved into a new facility at the Hong Kong Science Park in 2010.
 The AABB & ISO certified facility has a storage capacity for 50,000 cord blood and umbilical cord units.
 In January 2011, Cordlife Hong Kong became the only private cord blood bank in Hong Kong to have released a cord blood unit for autologous (with one's own stem cells) transplantation to aid the treatment of neuroblastoma.
 In March 2011, Cordlife Hong Kong introduced CellOptima, a patented cord lining stem cell technology to extract Mesenchymal stem cells (MSCs) and Epithelial Stem Cells (EpSCs) from umbilical cord..
 In 2014, Cordlife Hong Kong launched Metascreen, a newborn metabolic screening service, in Hong Kong.
 In January 2018, Cordlife acquired HealthBaby Biotech (Hong Kong) Co., Limited, the largest private cord blood bank in Hong Kong.
 HealthBaby is accredited by AABB, CAP, FACT and certified by HOKLAS.